Tocea/gradle-cpp-plugin/README.md

 }
 ```

+## CMAKE conditions and the notion of 'Projects'

+Gradle is a **project** and **dependencies** manager.
+So, a gradle project must be seen as an atomic project which contains only :
+* sources in `src/main/headers` and `src/main/cpp`
+* test sources in `src/test/headers` and `src/test/cpp`
+* configuration file (`build.gradle` and `CMakeLists.txt` located **only on the project root location**.

+Cmake project are used to have a `CMakeLists.txe` file in many folders.
+And C project are used to have libraries notions inside a project as we can see in this project : https://github.com/jameskbride/cmake-hello-world.
+In this project, a library 'hello'.
+This library is by the main file `helloWorld.cpp`.

+Cmake have to be able to :
+* compile sources (with for example `make compile`
+* compile testSources (with for example `make testCompile`
+* execute test (with for example `make test`

+Projects examples can be fond in the plugin source code in the `examples` folders.

+**note :** at this time, I'm not a cmake expert.
+I dont manage to create all this make rules with cmake: I only manage to compile sources and test sources with the command `make` and launching test with the command `make test` using *ctest*.
+If someone can tell me how to do this in the examples projects.
+All contributions will be appreciate:

 ## Extension properties

 The Java plugin adds a number of conventions properties to the project, shown below.
 You can use these properties in your build script as though they were properties of the project object.